pauldmccarthy/fsleyes/userdoc/troubleshooting.rst

   defaultserverargs="$defaultserverargs +iglx"

 After making this change, restart XQuartz - FSLeyes should now start.
+If FSLeyes is still not working, the problem may be with the remote server - refer to the information on :ref:`Running FSLeyes remotely
+<running_fsleyes_remotely>`, above.

 XQuartz - keyboard shortcuts don't work